 Trump shares First Lady Melania’s letter to Putin as he rages over coverage of Alaska summit

-Letter tells Putin ‘it is time’ to end war and appeals to Russian leader to think of children impacted by the fighting
+First lady’s letter tells Putin ‘it is time’ to end war and appeals to Russian leader on common ground ‘as parents’ to think of children impacted by the fighting

-President Donald Trump has posted the full letter from First Lady Melania that he hand-delivered to Russia’s Vladimir Putin at Friday’s summit in Alaska regarding the fate of the Ukraine war.
+The president has posted the full letter from First Lady Melania Trump that he hand-delivered to Russia’s Vladimir Putin at Friday’s summit in Alaska regarding the fate of the Ukraine war.

-“In protecting the innocence of these children, you will do more than serve Russia alone — you serve humanity itself,” the letter reads.
+“In protecting the innocence of these children, you will do more than serve Russia alone — you serve humanity itself,” Trump wrote.
 “Such a bold idea transcends all human division, and you, Mr. Putin, are fit to implement this vision with the stroke of the pen today.
-It is is time.”
+It is time.”

-The president revealed the letter on Truth Social, after making multiple posts criticizing the reaction from the media and Democrats to the Alaska summit, which did not result in a deal to end the Ukraine war.
+President Trump revealed the letter on Truth Social, after making multiple posts criticizing reaction from the media and Democrats to the Alaska summit, which did not result in a deal to end the Ukraine war.

 Senator Chris Murphy, the ranking Democratic member of the Foreign Affairs subcommittee on European security cooperation, said the VIP welcome for Putin gave the Russian “everything he wanted” and was an “embarrassment for the United States.”

-"It's incredible how the Fake News violently distorts the TRUTH when it comes to me," Trump wrote in an earlier post.
+"It's incredible how the Fake News violently distorts the TRUTH when it comes to me," Trump wrote on Truth Social Sunday.
 "There is NOTHING I can say or do that would lead them to write or report honestly about me."

 Following the Alaska summit, both Trump and Putin claimed the controversial meeting had been “productive” and a “success,” though little concrete information has emerged about what the two leaders discussed behind closed doors.

-“We had an extremely productive meeting, and many points were agreed to,” Trump told reporters of the talks.
+“We had an extremely productive meeting, and many points were agreed to,” Trump told reporters.
 “There are just a very few that are left.
 Some are not that significant.
 One is probably the most significant, but we have a very good chance of getting there.
 We didn’t get there, but we have a very good chance of getting there.”

-Speaking to Fox News’s Sean Hannity after the summit, Trump said both Putin and Zelensky would like him to be present at a potential second meeting.
+Speaking to Fox News’s Sean Hannity after the Friday summit, Trump said both Putin and Ukraine’s Volodymyr Zelensky would like him to be present at a potential second meeting.

 “They both want me there, and I’ll be there,” he said.